-Owning a rental property can be a lucrative venture for you, but it requires some work on your part, including choosing the people who will live in your property.
+Owning a rental property can be a wise investment – but it requires some work, including vetting the people who will eventually live in the home.
 It’s an important decision.
-Choose wrong and it could create even more work and drama and could even cost you some money.
+Choose wrong, and it may even cost you money.

-To make sure you’re choosing the right tenants for your rental property – and choosing them fairly – you’ll need to know what to look for and the legal obligations you have.
-We’re here to help with this seven-step guide on how to screen tenants.
+To make sure you’re choosing the right tenants for your rental property – and choosing them fairly – you’ll need to know what to look for and what legal obligations you have.
+Use our 8-step guide to help you screen tenants fairly.

-What To Look For In A Prospective Tenant
+What To Look For When Screening Tenants For A Rental Property

 The screening process is meant to assess risk.
-And those factors that mitigate risk are similar to those your lender used to qualify you for a mortgage.
-While you can ultimately determine your own parameters, we recommend you create non-negotiable minimum requirements to protect your financial health before meeting prospective tenants.
+The factors that reduce risk are similar to those your lender used to qualify you for a mortgage.
+We recommend establishing nonnegotiable minimum requirements that protect your financial health before you meet with any prospective tenants.

-Setting certain criteria can help ensure you don’t run into problems like late or missed payments, neighbor complaints, criminal activity or eviction.
-Here are a few examples:
+Establishing qualifying criteria can help lower the risk of running into problems like late or missed payments, neighbor complaints, criminal activity or eviction.
+Here are some examples:

 - Minimum credit score